lloydsargent/Raspberry-Pico2-Qemu/README.md

 arm_common_ss.add(when: 'CONFIG_RP2350', if_true: files('rp2350.c'))
 ```

+Okay, this I kinda know what it means.
+It means if it found a config tag for RP2350, then compile the file `rp2350.c` file.
+Okay, you figured that out, too.
+Feeling that confidence yet?
+Seriously, we are done with the edits.
+Now we configure and build.
+That's the cool part and you'll actually see it work.

 * Step 7

-Now, you should be able to type the following (assuming all of your other dependencies are satisfied -- go to the QEMU repo to find out what those may be)
+Now, you should be able to type the following (assuming all of your other dependencies are satisfied -- go to the QEMU repo to find out what those may be.)
+Sphinx I had to use pip.

 ```
 mkdir build